EvAvKein/Distillogue/README.md

 Contributions are very welcome!
 See the TODO.md file or GitHub issues.

-For any questions, comment under a relevant issue or create a new discussion.
+For any questions, comment under a relevant issue or create a new issue.

 ---